josina1234/docs/getting_started/deploying_hippocampus.rst

 #.
 Use the the green and red push button to arm/disarm the vehicle.

 .. attention:: Always keep an eye on the battery level.
 There is a indicator light connected to the Raspberry Pi controlloing the buttons.
-Besides, the `esc_commander` node also publishes the batery voltage measured by the ESCs under :file:`/uuv02/battery_voltage`.
+Besides, the `esc_commander` node also publishes the battery voltage measured by the ESCs under :file:`/uuv02/battery_voltage`.
 Make sure to **not** discharge the battery below 3.5V (it is okay to have short voltage drops under heavy load until 3.3V) per cell.
 Otherwise tell Lennart and/or Nathalie about it.

 Shutting-Down-Check-List
 ========================